hk047/hack-ML-SEO/text-classification-doc.md

 df_test = df.iloc[y_test.index]  # Match test rows
 df_test[mistakes][['Text', 'Subtopic']].head()
 ```
+- Note: It might be hard to read them now, as we have done preprocessing on the text, so it may not make much sense to human eyes!

 #### What’s Happening?
 - **`y_test != y_pred`**: True where predictions don’t match reality.